Etihad plans more partnerships as it pencils in double-digit growth

 "We will continue to work with other airlines to broaden our network," said Etihad CEO James Hogan on the sidelines of the Australia Pacific Aviation Summit in Sydney on Wednesday.
 "With China, we need to build (a partnership).
 South America and America, we need to build (a partnership)."

-Etihad has been nurturing its international network over the past 10 years as it competes with regional rivals Emirates Airline EMIRA.UL and Qatar Airways.
-Etihad, whose annual net profit tripled in 2012, holds stakes in Virgin Australia (VAH.AX), Air Berlin, Aer Lingus AERL.I and Air Seychelles.
+Etihad has been nurturing its international network over the past 10 years as it competes with regional rivals Emirates Airline and Qatar Airways.
+Etihad, whose annual net profit tripled in 2012, holds stakes in Virgin Australia , Air Berlin, Aer Lingus and Air Seychelles.

-Etihad is awaiting final regulatory approval for its planned $379 million stake purchase in India's Jet Airways (JET.NS).
+Etihad is awaiting final regulatory approval for its planned $379 million stake purchase in India's Jet Airways.

 The state-backed carrier said last week that it plans to buy a 49 percent stake in Serbia's loss-making JAT Airways.